itzg/docker-minecraft-server/README.md

 Some older servers get confused and think that the GUI interface is enabled.
 You can explicitly disable that by passing `-e GUI=FALSE`.

+## Running on RaspberryPi

+To run this image on a RaspberryPi 3 B+, 4, or newer, use the image tag

+    itzg/minecraft-server:armv7

+> NOTE: you may need to lower the memory allocation, such as `-e MEMORY=750m`